Security Management approaches adopted by InsurAce.io.

 (3) Develop effective security incident response processes

-Suspend or terminate part or all functions of smart contracts;
+- 1.Suspending or terminating some or all functions of smart contracts.

-Add a pending session to some suspicious and large transactions;
+- 2.Adding a pending session to some suspicious and large transactions.

-Revert suspicious transactions and trace back the root cause;
+- 3.Reverting suspicious transactions and tracing them back to the root cause.

 InsurAce.io understands that security will always be an area of concern and has made it an integral part of its operations, not least because it is a cover provider.
 With security built into every facet of the protocol, InsurAce.io believes it is well placed to protect users in the space.